The Ultimate Guide to Palm Kernel Oil (KPO)

 What is Palm Kernel Oil (PKO)?

-Palm kernel oil also called PKO, is an umbrella term that includes all forms of palm kernel oil, such as refined, unrefined, organic, hydrogenated, and fractionated; all extracted from the seed of the oil palm fruit.
+Palm kernel oil, also called PKO, is an umbrella term that includes all forms of palm kernel oil, such as refined, unrefined, organic, hydrogenated, and fractionated, all extracted from the seed of the oil palm fruit.

 There are many types of PKO, each with its unique processing methods, properties, and applications.